 - 1. We are resourced for 180 children in each year group.
 Any students admitted above the number for which the school receives resources means that there is correspondingly reduced access to facilities and learning materials for all students. - 2.
 Additional constraints on space would be experienced in the specialist rooms (such as Science and Design and Technology) because practical subjects are arranged to provide for a fixed number of safe working places, each with access to specialist equipment such as gas taps, electrical sockets and specialised equipment.
 Any increase in class size would result in students being denied full access to the specialist subjects available.
-Any additional students admitted to any group would mean a reduced amount of teacher time for each child.

-- 3. A number of our students have additional needs (including Learning Difficulties, Social, Emotional and Mental Health needs, speech and language difficulties, and English as an Additional language).
+Any additional students admitted to any group would mean a reduced amount of teacher time for each child. - 3.
+A number of our students have additional needs (including learning difficulties, social, emotional and mental health needs, speech and language difficulties, and English as an additional language).
 As we have a legal obligation to ensure that these students' needs are met, having more students than our admissions number may well affect our ability to provide for all students at the academy.
-This situation has also been exacerbated by the recent pandemic and we continue to see increasing numbers of referrals for in school support for students with social, emotional and mental health needs specifically. - 4.
+To admit further students, over the published admissions number, would reduce the time available to meet the needs of students already on roll, including those with needs as described, and will, therefore, prejudice their efficient education. - 4.
 Our academy is housed in buildings of varying ages.
 Some of our classrooms are smaller than the recommended minimum of 56sq m for classrooms as set by the Department for Education.
 Usable space both inside and outside the building is very limited.
 A further increase on our roll would further constrain this space. - 5.
 Health and safety is a major concern.
 Our classrooms are designed to accommodate a maximum of 30 students.
 It will be difficult to physically fit in any additional students.
 We are also concerned about the impact on health and safety for our students if we are forced to accept additional students. - 6.
 Health and safety is of particular concern at lesson changeover time.
 There are a number of pinch points along corridors and stairwells. - 7.
 We have excellent attendance at the academy.
-Attendance is often as high as 100% and the academy has an overall annual attendance figure above the national average for girls' secondary schools.
+Attendance is often as high as 100% and the academy has an overall annual attendance figure above the national average for girls'

+secondary schools.
 There is very little mobility and this further increases the pressure on space.